GEOSC 10

 Optional Enrichment Article

 The Cenozoic, Mesozoic, and Paleozoic Eras are lumped together into the Phanerozoic Eon; “Phanerozoic” is from Greek roots meaning that life showed itself.
-The Phanerozoic started with the fairly sudden (over a few million years) appearance of common shells, which greatly “improved” the fossil record.
-You have to look mighty hard to find the remains of a jellyfish in a rock, but with shells, the remains are the rock.
-Going back in time before the Phanerozoic are the Proterozoic (earlier life), the Archean or Archeozoic (beginning life; different people prefer Archean or Archeozoic), and the Hadean (like Hades; hellish).
+The Phanerozoic started with the fairly sudden (over a few million years) appearances of common shells, which greatly “improved” the fossil record.
+You have to look hard to find the remains of a jellyfish in a rock, but with shells, the remains are the rock.
+Going back in time before the Phanerozoic are the Proterozoic (earlier life), the Archean or Archeozoic (beginning life; different people prefer to use the different words, Archean or Archeozoic), and the Hadean (like Hades; hellish).

 The Hadean, from about 4.55 or 4.6 billion years to about 3.8 billion years ago, probably experienced such huge meteorite impacts that they vaporized the whole ocean and some rocks as well.
-Life would have been hard-pressed to survive such catastrophes.
+Life would have had great difficulty surviving such catastrophes.

-Life was present by the beginning of the Archean, at about 3.8 billion years ago.
+Life was present by the beginning of the Archean, about 3.8 billion years ago.
 The central regions of the continents had formed by the end of the Archean, about 2.5 billion years ago.
-Oxygen remained scarce or absent in atmosphere and ocean, and carbon dioxide helped keep the world warm under the gaze of a young sun that was not as bright as today.
+Oxygen remained scarce or absent in the atmosphere and ocean, and carbon dioxide helped keep the world warm under the young sun that was not as bright as today.

 Geologic Time Scale, including more of the technical terms used by geologists to subdivide the Precambrian.

-Click for a text description of the image.
+Click here for a text description of the Geologic Time Scale.

 Phanerozoic